 Participants

-We recruited participants in both our pilot studies from the United Kingdom using the online Prolific platform (Prolific, 2014).
+We recruited participants in both our pilot studies from the United Kingdom using the online data collection platform Prolific (Prolific, 2014).
 We enrolled 50 participants into Pilot Baseline and 51 participants into Pilot Full.

 Procedures

 Gorilla Experiment Builder (Anwyl-Irvine et al., 2020) was used to create and host the Pilot baseline and Pilot full studies.
-For the Pilot baseline study, we were interested in whether we could replicate participant undersampling bias, as observed previously (Cardinale, et al., 2021; Costa & Averbeck, 2015), in which participants sampled fewer options before decision relative to the Bayesian ideal observer model.
-We thus designed a paradigm that matched Costa and Averbeck (2015) in its methods particulars as closely as was practical, while concomitantly adapting the paradigm for an online data collection setting.
+For the Pilot baseline study, we were interested in whether we could replicate previously observed participant undersampling bias (Cardinale, et al., 2021; Costa & Averbeck, 2015), in which participants sampled fewer options before decision relative to the Bayesian ideal observer model.
+Therefore, we designed a paradigm that matched Costa and Averbeck (2015) in its methods particulars as closely as was practical, while concomitantly adapting the paradigm for an online data collection setting.
 Consequently, there was no phase 1 ratings task in Pilot baseline.
 In the optimal stopping task (Figure 1A), participants attempted to choose one of the top three ranked smartphone prices out of each option sequence, using seven sequences of 12 price options each.
 The option value screen also presented the previously-rejected option values and the number of options remaining in the sequence.
 The five sequences each used an order of option values that was fixed in advance, so a given sequence’s option values and their order within the sequence was identical for every participant (and corresponding model), although the sequences themselves were intermixed randomly.